kibook/s1kd-tools/s1kd-newdm/README.md

 -L &lt;language&gt;
 The language ISO code of the new data module.

+-M &lt;SNS&gt;
+Determine the tech name from on one of the built-in S1000D maintained SNS.
+Supported SNS:

+-   Generic

+-   Support and training equipment

+-   Ordnance

+-   General communications

+-   Air vehicle, engines and equipment

+-   Tactical missiles

+-   General surface vehicles

+-   General sea vehicles

+When creating a BREX data module, this SNS will be included as the SNS rules of the new data module.

 -m &lt;remarks&gt;
 Set remarks for the new data module.